Shidhin-VP/NLBikeShare_AnalyticsAssistant/README.md

   ⬇️
 🌐 Frontend sends request to FastAPI Backend (hosted on Heroku)
   ⬇️
-🖥️ Backend converts user query to SQL query    ↔️    🤖 OpenAI API 🤖
+🖥️ Backend converts user query to SQL query    ↔️    🤖 OpenAI API
   ⬇️
-🖥️ Backend fetches data according to the SQL   ↔️    🛢️ Postgres Database 🛢️
+🖥️ Backend fetches data according to the SQL   ↔️    🛢️ Postgres Database
   ⬇️
-🖥️ Backend processes the fetched data to a user-friendly response↔️    🤖 OpenAI API 🤖
+🖥️ Backend processes the fetched data to a user-friendly response ↔️    🤖 OpenAI API
   ⬇️
 🌐 Backend sends response via FastAPI to the Frontend
   ⬇️